Chapter 12:

 Part 3

 Tracking Liam Joffe’s location was far too simple, due in part to the internet forums Amala frequented.
-They planned to move, harassing the man and local government, however, the righteous vigilante wanted more.
+They planned to mobilize, harassing the man and local government, however, the righteous vigilante wanted more.
 After a day of turmoil and confusion, she needed to steel herself.
-That once unflinching resolve wavered.
-With no one by her side, no one at her back, and no one to call on, she moved to realize her undertaking, grim as it was.
+What was believed to be unflinching resolve, wavered!
+With no one by her side, at her back, or to call on, she struggled on as always; alone.

 Like never before, Amala’s resolve was shaken.
 (Am I…doing the right thing?)
 Left paralyzed by indecision, her mind wandered.
 (So many people…children are being hurt, and all I’m doing is killing abusers and kidnappers.
 Is this even helping?)
 The young woman floated idly.
 (Am I failing you girls…Chelsea?)